KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MyStandings by dathbe](https://github.com/dathbe/MMM-MyStandings)

 1. `package.json` issue: No license field.
-2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-6. Recommendation: There ist no CHANGELOG file.
+5. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-7. Recommendation: There ist no CODE_OF_CONDUCT file.
+6. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-8. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MyStudyLife by ethanpartida](https://github.com/ethanpartida/MMM-MyStudyLife)